Stay up to Date on Your Heating System Maintenance

 - Change the furnace or air handler air filter.

 This should happen every three months, or more frequently, depending on the region and type of filter being employed.
 A fiberglass “throw-away” filter should be discarded and changed on a strict monthly basis.
 A media type filter can be changed every six months or so.
-A clean air filter is critical to home air quality and to proper furnace or air handler operation.
+A clean air filter is critical to home air quality and the proper furnace or air handler operation.
 Homeowners should periodically check the condition of the furnace or air handler filter to determine the frequency necessary for changing the filter in their homes.

 - Clean or replace the humidifier filter, if equipped.